Medicare Coverage: Senior Home Health Care & Nursing Home Coverage

 Medicare Advantage Coverage: Custodial Care vs Skilled Care

 Similar to Medicare Original, Medicare Advantage (MA) plans tend to cover only skilled care but these coverages are changing.
 Starting in 2019, MA plans offer healthcare benefits that reduce the need for health and emergency services.
 Benefits may include bathing, grooming, dressing, laundry and even light house cleaning.
+Some Medicare Advantage plans also cover assisted living facilities.
 What is and is not included varies greatly based on the state you live in and the plan you buy.
 Speak with a trusted agent to get the right plan for you by visiting here.

 Home Health Care for Seniors: Medicare vs Medicare Advantage (MA)